mgyannainglin/backup-dhcp-scopes-powershell/README.md

 1. Prepare the backup powershell script file.
 (You can use and reference powershell file from [here](./backup-dhcp-scopes.ps1))

 2. Prepare the delete older 90 days powershell script file.
-(You can use and reference powershare file from [here](./delete-dhcp-scopes-auto-90days.ps1))
+(You can use and reference powershell file from [here](./delete-dhcp-scopes-auto-90days.ps1))

 3. Create service account and grant permission for Windows Task Scheduler.
     * Create sevice account